sseidel16/ByzantineIson/README.md

 ## Thanks for any help you can give!

 ### Thoughts moving forward
-I am attempting to move all of the sound processing down to the native layer to improve the audio delay.
+I have successfully moved all of the sound processing down to the native layer to improve the audio delay.
+Settings now needs to be added with darm theme and audio and layout settings.